dinesh0430/notes-for-learning/DAX/filtering and contexts notes.md

     - Table Expansion (other tables' columns you can use from RELATED() in a row context):
       - NONE, because Artist doesn't have any many-to-one relationship

+  - Show Table:
+    - Filter Propagation (if a filter is put in the filter context):
+      - NONE, because Show table doesn't have any one-to-many relationship

+    - Table Expansion (other tables' columns you can use from RELATED() in a row context): The expanded table of Show will include all the columns from all the tables mentioned
+      - Show -> Venue -> City -> Country -> Continent
+      - Show -> Venue -> VenueType -> Venue Category
+      - Show -> Tour -> Artist